Pride parades in Poland prove flashpoint ahead of general election

 If it does go ahead, they are braced for trouble.
 More than 3,000 people signed an online petition urging the mayor to stop the event and its “provocative, aggressive and vulgar” participants.

-The previous parade in October 2018 drew crowds of protestors who pelted parade participants with rocks, flares and tomatoes as they progressed from the steps of Lublin castle up through the city’s old town.
-Riot police responded with pepper spray and water cannons to clear a path through the protestors.
-The roughly 1,000 parade attendees were matched by a similar number of protestors.
+The previous parade in October 2018 drew crowds of protesters who pelted parade participants with rocks, flares and tomatoes as they progressed from the steps of Lublin castle up through the city’s old town.
+Riot police responded with pepper spray and water cannons to clear a path through the protesters.
+The roughly 1,000 parade attendees were matched by a similar number of protesters.

 Among those who protested Lublin’s parade in 2018 were members of the Ruch Narodowy, or National Movement, a right-wing group that says it vehemently opposes gay rights.